 Let $\calC=\{\calC_i\}$ be a system of cut curves subordinated to a pseudo-periodic homeomorphism $\phi$.
 Assume $\phi$ is in quasi-canonical form (see \Cref{re:stan}) with respect to $\calC$.
 We define the screw numbers $s(\calC_i)$ as the screw number of the corresponding annulus. \end{definition}

 \begin{remark} Let $\{\calC_i\}_{i=1}^\alpha$ be curves cyclically permuted by a homeomorphism $\phi$ and that are a subset of a system of cut curves subordinated to a pseudo-periodic homeomorphism $\phi$ that we assume in quasi-canonical form (see \Cref{re:stan}).
-We can compute the screw numbers of the corresponding annuli.
-It can be checked that these numbers are well defined independently of the choice of $\calC$ and $\calA$.
+It can be checked that these numbers are well defined independently of the choice of $\calC$ and $\calA$. \end{remark}